Toni Basil: Music career

 For television, Basil has appeared as an actress and featured singer/dancer in many television shows and specials.
 She co-directed and choreographed two BBC specials with Alan Walsh and Ken Stephenson called "Toni Basil Tape 1" and "Toni Basil Tape 2".

 Basil's recording career consists of only two albums.
 Her first album, 1982's Word of Mouth, included a second Hot 100 single "Shoppin' from A to Z", as well as three songs by Devo, with the group providing the backing track.
 The track "Space Girls" was a re-recording of a 1974 Devo demo titled "Space Girl Blues" that was later released on Devo's "Hardcore Devo: Volume One".
 Devo member Gerald Casale and Basil were in a relationship at the time, and Basil had been an early supporter of the group.

 Toni Basil (1983), her eponymous second album, yielded a third and final Hot 100 charting single, "Over My Head", which reached No. 4 on the U.S. Dance chart.
 Her song "Girls Night Out" appeared on the 1986 movie soundtrack Modern Girls.
-To date, there have been five Toni Basil best of collections released on CD.
+There have been five Toni Basil best of collections released on CD.
 In 1999, DJ and producer Jason Nevins's dance remix of "Mickey" was a club hit in Europe and Australia.

 Basil contributed vocals for the Devo song "The Only One" in 1987, part of the soundtrack of the horror film Slaughterhouse Rock, in which Basil starred.
 The song was not released until 2000, on the demo compilation Recombo DNA.

 Acting career

 Basil began her acting career by appearing in the films Easy Rider and Five Easy Pieces.
-Some of her other films are The Last Movie (directed by Dennis Hopper), Greaser's Palace (directed by Robert Downey, Sr.), Mother, Jugs & Speed, Village of the Giants, Rockula (with Thomas Dolby) and Slaughterhouse Rock.
-On TV, she has appeared in episodes of Laverne & Shirley (in which she played the character, Mickie), Dark Justice, and in Baywatch Nights as a fortune teller.
+She was in other films including The Last Movie (directed by Dennis Hopper), Greaser's Palace (directed by Robert Downey, Sr.), Mother, Jugs & Speed, Village of the Giants, Rockula (with Thomas Dolby), and Slaughterhouse Rock.
+On television she appeared in episodes of Laverne & Shirley (playing Mickie), Dark Justice, and in Baywatch Nights as a fortune teller.

-Film making and music videos
+Filmmaking and music videos

 Basil directed short art films including Game of the Week, A Dance Film, Out Trip, and The Ping Pong Match.
 Predating music videos, these avant garde pieces found a new audience and were exhibited at the Santa Monica Museum of Art, the Getty Museum, and New York University's Grey Art Gallery.
 The Los Angeles Times noted Basil's deft editing transformed an ordinary ping pong match into an energetic dance routine.

 Basil's Word of Mouth video album was nominated for both a Grammy Award and an MTV Video Music Award.

-Basil's late 1960s 8 mm and 16 mm films toured the U.S. with the show "Semina Culture: Wallace Berman and His Circle" in 2007.
+Her late 1960s 8 mm and 16 mm films toured the U.S. with the show "Semina Culture: Wallace Berman and His Circle" in 2007.

 Aside from directing her own video for "Mickey", she directed and choreographed the video for Talking Heads' "Once in a Lifetime".
 The video features lead singer David Byrne against a white background in a style similar to "Mickey".